 - Psychiatric evaluation

 - On-site crisis management

 - Coordination of medical/psychiatric services

 - Assistance in furnishing

 - Help in finding an apartment

 CCBC's residential services seek to provide each client with a supportive environment that enables them to achieve stability and empowers them to renew pursuit of individual life goals.
-Our treatment approach stresses the ongoing process of recovery from both substance abuse and mental health issues.
+Our treatment approach stresses the ongoing process of recovery from both substance use and mental health issues.

 Support services are individualized and detailed in a plan developed jointly by the client and program staff.
 In addition to staff support, there is a peer network in which clients help others in the program by utilizing their unique skills and resources.
 Residential services are integrated with other services provided by CCBC and other community providers.
 CCBC also provides financial assistance through rent subsidies and assistance with the purchase of furniture and household supplies.

 - Increasing income